skysheng7/ai_tools_playground/chapters/chapter_3_other_ai.md

 **Key Takeaway**: AI tools like bugbot don't replace good testing practices, but they add an extra layer of code review that can catch what humans and tests miss! 🛡️

 #### 5.1.2 🎥 Demo: System Prompts + GitHub Pages Tutorial

+**💡 What is a System Prompt?**
+A system prompt is like giving the AI a "personality" or "role" before it starts helping you.
+It's like telling someone "You are now a cooking teacher" before asking cooking questions!

 **Watch the Demo**: [System Prompt Guided Web Development](https://youtu.be/OCFxZeypj2w) 📹